 Set, Country, FH Parameters, FH Pattern Table, Channel Switch Assignment, Extended Channel

-Switch Announcement, Wide Bandwidth Channel Switch, VHT Transmit Power Envelope, Supported Operating Classes, IBSS DFS, ERP Information, HT Capabilities, and HT Operation, VHT Capabilities and VHT Operation elements are not included in the Non-Transmitted BSSID Profile field; the values of these elements for each non-transmitted BSSID are always the same as the corresponding transmitted BSSID element values.
+Switch Announcement, Wide Bandwidth Channel Switch, VHT Transmit Power Envelope, Transmit Power Information element, Supported Operating Classes, IBSS DFS, ERP Information, HT Capabilities, and HT Operation, VHT Capabilities and VHT Operation elements are not included in the Non-Transmitted BSSID Profile field; the values of these elements for each non-transmitted BSSID are always the same as the corresponding transmitted BSSID element values.

 8.4.2.165 Extended Power Constraint element

 The Local Power Constraint field is encoded as an 8-bit unsigned integer in the range 0 dB to 127.5 dB with a 0.5 dB step.
-The local maximum transmit power for a channel is defined as the maximum transmit power level specified for the channel in the VHT Transmit Power Envelope element minus the local power constraint specified for the channel in the Extended Power Constraint element.
+The local maximum transmit power for a channel is defined as the maximum transmit power level specified for the channel in the VHT Transmit Power Envelope element minus the local power constraint specified for the channel in the Extended Power Constraint element with interpretation of the units provided in the Transmit Power Information element.

 10.8.4 Specification of regulatory and local maximum transmit power levels